Boston Duck Tours: Company history

 In 2010, Boston Duck Tours was asked to help transport flood victims in Wayland, MA.
 Torrential rains had left the Pelham Island area of Wayland isolated and the Ducks were brought in to ferry people in and out of their neighborhood until the waters receded.
 On August 7, 2014, Boston Duck Tours retired its last remaining original World War II DUKW from regularly scheduled tours.
 As of 2015 all regular tours are conducted on replica DUKWs that are larger and easier to repair than the original vehicles, and run on bio diesel.

+Safety and Accidents

+On April 30, 2016, a Boston Duck Tours vehicle struck a motor scooter at the intersection of Charles and Beacon Streets, resulting in the death of 28-year-old Allison Warmuth.
+This followed a series of smaller accidents, including a 2010 collision that injured five people.

+In response to the 2016 tragedy, the Massachusetts Department of Public Utilities and state legislators implemented new safety requirements for amphibious tour vehicles.
+These regulations included: